slonigiraf/whitepaper/slonigiraf/ENG.md

 A student who constantly incurs financial losses will become bankrupt.
 Table 4 provides insights into the circumstances that result in money loss.
 We will combine the probability of occupying each role with the probability of losing money in each role, focusing on the scenarios that result in financial loss.
 For instance, the role of "tutor of 5 tutees" paying 3 reimbursements yields a positive profit, and such scenarios will not be discussed in this section.

-The probability of occupying each role can be obtained from Fig. 2 and was calculated by dividing the number of students in each role by the total number of students.
+The probability of occupying each role can be obtained from Figure 2 and was calculated by dividing the number of students in each role by the total number of students.

 If a student holds the role of a tutee and does not become a tutor, they will incur a financial loss each time.
 Thus, the probability of losing money while occupying the role of "tutor with 0 tutee" is 1.